griffin-php/griffin/README.md

 }
 ```

-You can create objects from class `Griffin\Migration\Migration`, where values
+You can create objects from class `Griffin\Migration\Migration`, that implements
-can be defined with immutable methods and callables.
+`Griffin\Migration\MigrationInterface` and behaviors can be defined using
+immutable methods.

 ```php
 use FooBar\Database\Driver;